Let's Dance (German TV series): 2022

 Let's Dance went on tour in autumn 2022 for the third time.
-It was directed by choreographer Gerald van Windt.
 The judges were Jorge González, Motsi Mabuse and Joachim Llambi again, they judged and gave points but only the audience in the arena decided on the winning couple every evening.
 The host was Daniel Hartwich.
 The group dances were choreographed by Vadim Garbuzov and Kathrin Menzinger.
-The aerialists were Sergey Mishchurenko and Olga Ignatenko.
 The tour began on 31 October in Riesa and finished on 27 November in Düsseldorf.
 In total there were 16 cities and 22 shows.

 Participating couples and their dances were: